 Landscape Plan 40 points

 Suitability of Materials 20 points

 Condition of Materials 20 points

 Cultural Perfection 10 points.

 Relation to Container 10 points

+-

-STEPS TO MAKING A DISH GARDEN
+STEPS TO MAKING A TERRARIUM

 - 1. Read the Schedule the Schedule is the law of the show - a.
 Does it require a theme? - b.
 Any size limitations? - 2.
-Choose an appropriate Container plastic, ceramic or clay (clean) - 3.
+Choose an appropriate Container glass or plastic (clean) - 3.
 Prepare a Landscape Plan.
 Doesn't have to be an "architect's drawing," but it should be comprehensive enough to give you an idea of how your garden will look. - 4.
 Drainage.
 First layer should be gravel, rocks or perlite, maybe even Styrofoam bits. - 5.
 Cover with light layer of charcoal to absorb acids produced by soil bacteria. - 6.
 Add moistened, porous soil in small amounts.
 Build up the soil at the back, make hills and valleys, and make it low in front.
 In one of the valleys you may want to create a lake using a small mirror. - 7.
 Add the tallest plant at the back.
 If your plant isn't as tall as it should be, add an appropriate size piece of wood.
 Add remaining "filler" plants ivy, mondo grass, fern, palms, aralias, etc. Then add your African violets and Sinningias.
 Make sure that all of your plant material is clean. - 8.
 You can create a pebble path down the side of a hill or add colored sand.
 The path should lead the eyes of the viewer deeper into the scene. - 9.
 Stand back and admire your garden.
 You may decide it is complete or you may wish to add some final touch such as an unusual small stone or a piece of wood. - 10.
 Cover exposed soil with moss and/or gravel. - 11.
-If you plant your garden 2 or 3 weeks before show, be sure to keep it in a well lighted area and mist it often.
-You may need to lightly cover with a piece of clear plastic.
+If you plant your garden 2 or 3 weeks before show, be sure to keep it in a well lighted area and mist it occasionally.